sanmue/arch-linux-installation-guide/README.md

 ### Mount partition to install the system

-- if you enrypted the root partition:
+- root partition:
-  - `mount /dev/mapper/root -o subvol=/@,compress=zstd,noatime /mnt` # Mount the subvolume on which we want to install the system # adjust to your device path
+  - encrypted: `mount /dev/mapper/root -o subvol=/@,compress=zstd,noatime /mnt` # Mount the subvolume on which we want to install the system # adjust to your device path
-  - ~~`mount /dev/mapper/root -o subvolid=256,compress=zstd,noatime /mnt`~~
+    - ~~`mount /dev/mapper/root -o subvolid=256,compress=zstd,noatime /mnt`~~ do not use subvolid
-- If you did not enrypt root partition:
-  - `mount /dev/vda2 -o subvol=/@,compress=zstd,noatime /mnt` # Mount the subvolume on which we want to install the system # adjust to your device path
+  - not encrypted: `mount /dev/vda2 -o subvol=/@,compress=zstd,noatime /mnt` # Mount the subvolume on which we want to install the system # adjust to your device path

-### Create folders for the subvolumes (mountpoints)
+### Create folders for the subvolumes and partitions (mountpoints)

 - in a single command:
   - `mkdir -p /mnt/{efi,boot,home,var/log,swap,.snapshots,.btrfsroot}`